Neogoma/stardust-SDK-doc/update_instructions.md

 * Covering areas that have not been mapped, with **as many viewpoints as possible**
 * Feeding the ML model with more data from a mapped space, **anticipating changes in the physical environment.**

-Lastly, remember to click TRAIN when you are done with a map update, otherwise the model won’t take into account your updates!
+Lastly, remember to click TRAIN when you are done with a map update If you don't the model won’t take into account your updates!

 ![Picture taken](_img/update.png)